Prakash1423/Online-Admission-portal/README.md

            * Then admin will accept or decline the admission form.

-           * Admin will add , remove or edit the school or college details in admission portal.
+           * Admin will add , remove or edit the school or college details in admission portal..